Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/es-backups-api.md

 </code></pre>

 ## Using a scheduler for managing backups

 ### Retrieving the scheduler default configuration

 The scheduler is responsible for:

-* managing the time for backups creations;
+* managing the time for backups creation;
 * keeping a certain number of backups;
-* the indices which we want to be backed up.
+* the indices that we want to be backed up.

 The scheduler can be enabled and disabled.
 Get the default scheduler configurations with the following request: